actions/dependency-review-action/docs/examples.md

 ## Basic Usage

 A very basic example of how to use the action.
-This will run the aciton with the default configuration.
+This will run the action with the default configuration.

 The full list of configuration options can be found [here](../README.md#configuration-options).